• g2 badge

 sms popup product promotion

-In Wisepops, this is done in a few clicks: in the popup editor, find Phone in the Blocks menu and drag it onto the template like that:
+In Wisepops, this is done in a few clicks: in the popup editor, find Phone in the Blocks menu and drag it onto the template:

 how to create sms popup to promote products